grafana/loki/docs/sources/api/_index.md

 DELETE /loki/api/v1/delete
 ```

 Remove a delete request for the authenticated tenant.
-More details can be found in the [logs deletion documentation](../operations/storage/logs-deletion.md#request-cancellation-of-a-delete-request).
+The [log entry deletion](../operations/storage/logs-deletion/) documentation has configuration details.

 Loki allows cancellation of delete requests until the requests are picked up for processing.
 It is controlled by the `delete_request_cancel_period` YAML configuration or the equivalent command line option when invoking Loki.